hystrath/hyStrath/README.md

 ---
 ## [Release history](https://github.com/vincentcasseau/hyStrath/wiki/Release-history)
 ### 16 May 2017: Release 1.1
-+ [How-tos added](https://github.com/vincentcasseau/hyStrath/wiki/How-to) and are meant to replace the manuals
++ [How-tos added](https://github.com/vincentcasseau/hyStrath/wiki/How-to) to replace the manuals
 + Fixes and new diffusion models

 > Until the release date, there will be some inconsistencies between the manuals and the test cases!